-- How well the work plan attachment describes the activities or steps to implement a network of rural hospital financial experts to achieve program goals, objectives, and requirements. - How well the work plan presents a clear timeline for the three-year period of performance.
+- How well the work plan attachment 1 describes the activities or steps to implement a network of rural healthcare organization technical experts to achieve program goals, objectives, and requirements. - How well the work plan presents a complete and clear timeline that identifies the responsible staff for each activity during the three-year period of performance. - How well the work plan identifies activities requiring collaboration with key stakeholders (including sub-award recipients) in the planning, designing, and implementation of TA services.